 For damaged passports, similar steps are taken.
 In case of a lost passport, report the loss to local authorities, secure a police report, and then proceed with the replacement process at the appropriate Turkish authority.
 Always verify specific requirements with the consulate or embassy.

-Do I Need to Stay in Turkey?
+Do I Need to Stay in Turkey to Obtain Citizenship?

 You can apply for Turkish citizenship through the Citizenship by Investment program without living in Turkey.
 The process, taking 3 to 6 months, does not require your physical presence.
-Hence, you to stay in your home country throughout the application period.
+Hence, you can stay in your home country throughout the application period.

 Is It Worth Having a Turkish Passport?